IvanStoychev/IvanStoychev.Useful.String.Extensions/README.md

 Features
 ------------
-* `Remove` methods that take a series of strings or characters and clear all their occurrences from the string with a single method call.
+* [`Remove`][6] methods that take a series of strings or characters and clear all their occurrences from the string with a single method call.
   * Ex. `"Lorem ipsum dolor Lorem ipsum sit amet".Remove("Lorem ", "ipsum ", "t")` will return `"dolor si ame"`.
 * Methods to keep or remove all special characters, letters and digits from a string.
   * Ex. `"!#%&lorem^@ipsum!@%".KeepOnlyLetters()` will return `"loremipsum"`.